-The third submission is a Reflective Paper (approximately 12 pages) that is submitted only to the University.
-This paper should be a comprehensive reflection on your HSMP 509 project as the Culminating Experience of your graduate degree program.
-The paper should address each of the following elements:
+The third submission is a Reflective Paper (approximately 10-12 pages) that is submitted only to the University.
+This should be a reflection on the value of the field experience, addressing:

-- achievement of the learning objectives that were articulated at the beginning of the organizational experience and description of related learning; - opportunities for integration of knowledge, skills, and abilities developed through your program of study to an applied practice setting; - discussion or your accomplishment of all of the MPH: HMP program competencies; - needs for future professional development and/or continuing education; and, - the implications of the 509 experience and related learning for your future career.
+- achievement of the student's learning objectives that were articulated at the beginning of the organizational experience, - description of related learning, - opportunities for integration of knowledge, skills, and abilities developed through your program of study to an applied practice setting, - accomplishment of some or all of your program's competencies, - needs for future professional development and/or continuing education, and - implications of the 509 experience and related learning for your future career.